 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for patients with small bowel cancer.
+Doctors and scientists are always looking for better ways to care for people with small bowel cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating small bowel cancer, such as finding new drugs.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Other people volunteer for clinical trials because they know that these studies are a way to make progress in treating small bowel cancer, such as finding new drugs.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with small bowel cancer.

 Patient safety and informed consent